US Open 2016: Kerber, Monfils make semis

 "This would mean a lot to me," Kerber told reporters.
 "When I was a kid I was always dreaming to being the No. 1.
 Let's see.
 There are still matches to go.

 "I'm looking forward to play, first of all, my next match.
+If the day will come, it will be amazing."

-She will face either former No. 1 Caroline Wozniacki -- Williams' close friend -- or the unseeded Anastasija Sevastova in the last four.
+She will face former No. 1 Caroline Wozniacki -- Williams' close friend -- in the last four.
+The Dane beat unseeded Latvian Anastasija Sevastova 6-0 6-2 to reach the semis at a grand slam for the first time since losing the 2014 US Open final against Williams.

 Monfils breezes